 CECH's Director & Staff.

 Dr. Wolfgang Althof, the Teresa M. Fischer Professor of Citizenship Education at the University of Missouri-St. Louis, is Executive Director of CECH and is co-founder of the University of Missouri-St. Louis' Center for Character and Citizenship (www.characterandcitizenship.org/) Prior to joining UMSL, Dr. Althof was at in the Department of Education, University of Fribourg, Switzerland (1984-2004).
-For the last 15 years, his focus has been on moral/character development and citizenship education in school-wide programs and on their contribution to school and staff development.
+Dr. Althof's focus has been on moral/character development and citizenship education in school-wide programs and on their contribution to school and staff development.
 Several of these schools have won awards for outstanding pedagogical initiatives, including the Pestalozzi Award for Child-Friendly Environments, donated by UNICEF Switzerland and other national youth organizations.

 -View Profile Page-

-Sandra I. Diamond (M.Ed., Secondary Social Studies, UMSL) is the Program Coordinator for both Kids Voting Missouri and MY LOGO.
+Sandra I. Diamond (M.Ed., Secondary Social Studies, UMSL) is the Program Coordinator for both Kids Voting Missouri and MY LOGO--Missouri Youth Engaged in Local Government.
 Diamond joined UMSL and Kids Voting in 1999.
 She is the former Newspapers in Education (NIE) Coordinator for the St. Louis Post-Dispatch [1978-1991] and also taught Civics in the Hazelwood School District for nine years.
 Diamond won awards from the Missouri Bar (2006 Civic Virtue Award), Kids Voting USA's (2006 Program Excellence Award), and St. Louis Bar Foundation (2010) for work in civic education.
 Diamond retired from UMSL in December 2013 but rejoined the University in January 2014 on a part-time basis to continue coordinating Kids Voting and MY LOGO.
+Beginning with the 2017-2018 school year, Sandy is starting her 18th year at UMSL.

 Center for Character and Citizenship.